HeavenDuke/hshare/README.md

 </html>
 ```

-Then initialize the social sharing components like in your JavaScript file like this:
+Then initialize the social sharing components in your JavaScript file like this:
 ```javascript
 $("#container").hshare();
 ```